-Because each of Trident BRE Holdings I, Inc. and Trident BRE Holdings II, Inc. (the "Blocker Corps") were taxable as a non-REIT C corporation and we acquired their appreciated assets in connection with the Company's internalization in transactions (the "Blocker Corp Mergers") in which the adjusted tax basis of the assets in our hands was determined by reference to the adjusted tax basis of the assets in the hands of each of the Blocker Corps prior to the Blocker Corp Mergers, we will be subject to corporate income tax on the "built-in gain" with respect to the Blocker Corps' assets at the time of the Blocker Corp Mergers if we dispose of those assets in a taxable transaction within five years following the Blocker Corp Mergers.
+Because each of Trident BRE Holdings I, Inc. and Trident BRE Holdings II, Inc. (the "Blocker Corps") were taxable as a non-REIT C corporation and we acquired their appreciated assets in connection with the Company's internalization in transactions (the "Blocker Corp Mergers") in which the adjusted tax basis of the assets in our hands was determined by reference to the adjusted tax basis of the assets in the hands of each of the Blocker Corps prior to the Blocker Corp Mergers, we will be subject to corporate income tax on the "built-in gain" with respect to the Blocker Corps' assets at the time of the Blocker Corp Mergers.
 This built-in gain is measured by the difference between the value of the Blocker Corps' assets at the time of the Blocker Corps we acquired in the Blocker Corp Mergers are the Blocker Corps' interests in BRE.
 When BRE merged into the OP in a tax-deferred transaction and the Blocker Corps received OP Units, the built-in gain associated with the Blocker Corps' assets became represented as part of an intangible asset on our balance sheet.
-The disposition of that intangible asset in a taxable transaction within five years following the Blocker Corp Mergers could trigger a corporate income tax on that built-in gain.
+The disposition of that intangible asset in a taxable transaction in which that intangible asset is disposed of would be a sale of the OP (or our interest in the OP) in a taxable transaction within five years following the Blocker Corp Mergers could trigger a corporate income tax on that built-in gain.
 The most likely transaction in which that intangible asset is disposed of would be a sale of the OP (or our interest in the OP) in a taxable transaction.
-Thus, if the OP (or our interest in the OP) is sold in a taxable transaction within five years following the Blocker Corp Mergers in the of built-in gain.
+Thus, if the OP (or our interest in the OP) is sold in a taxable transaction within five years following the Blocker Corp Mergers, we could incur a corporate income tax on approximately \$56.4 million of built-in gain.